RohanLone/Portfolio/index.md

 [Home/](https://rohanlone.github.io/Home/)Portfolio

-### <em> Updated: 08/08/2021 </em>
+### <em> Updated: 30/04/2023 </em>

 # About

-Experienced Data Scientist with a demonstrated history of working across different domains.
-Experience in end-to-end project development and deployment.
-Skilled in Python, ML/DL Modeling, NLP, Data Engineering, Apache Airflow, Microsoft Azure, AWS, Databases.
+As a seasoned data scientist with a proven track record of success across various industries, I have extensive experience in developing and deploying end-to-end machine learning solutions.
+My skillset includes proficiency in Python, ML/DL modeling, NLP, data engineering, Apache Airflow, Microsoft Azure, AWS, and databases, among other tools and technologies.

+I have a demonstrated ability to deliver scalable, reliable, and high-performing models and pipelines that are well-suited to production environments.
+Whether working with cloud platforms such as Microsoft Azure and AWS or leveraging cutting-edge machine learning algorithms, I am committed to developing and deploying data-driven solutions that create business value.

 ---